 A son, Godwin was born to Wulfnoth Clid, thegn of Sussex

-Godwin’s father, Wulfnoth, had been made Captain of Aethelred’s new fleet of ships.
-After being accused of something by Brihtric, he took 20 ships and fled.
-Brihtric took 80 ships in pursuit of Wulfnoth but his ships were blown off course during a storm and burnt by Wulfnoth.
+Godwin’s father, Wulfnoth, had been made Captain of King Aethelred’s new fleet of ships.
+After being accused of an unknown crime by Brihtric, he took 20 ships and fled.
+Brihtric took 80 ships and pursued Wulfnoth but his ships were blown off course during a storm.
+Wulfnoth then probably burnt those ships.
 This action allowed the Vikings to attack unopposed.

 Sweyn Forkbeard had been making raids on the English coast since 1002 and had exacted increasing sums of money from King Aethelred to cease the raids.
-However, he had always returned and by this point had conquered the majority of England Sweyn Forkbeard proclaimed himself King of England.
-King Aethelred, his wife Emma and their children fled to Normandy.
+However, he had always returned and by this point had conquered the majority of England.
+Sweyn Forkbeard proclaimed himself King of England and King Aethelred, his wife Emma and their children fled to Normandy.

 Godwin’s father, Wulfnoth, died.

 Godwin was bequeathed property by King Aethelred’s son Aethelstan who died fighting Cnut.

 1014 (3rd February)

 Sweyn Forkbeard died.
 He nominated his son, Cnut to succeed him.

 Although the English nobles had accepted Sweyn as King they were not so keen to support his young son so called for King Aethelred to return.